University of Wyoming: Academics

+With headquarters at the University of Wyoming, international research is underway documenting the Great Nile Migration Landscape.

-Outreach School
+Outreach

 The mission of the University of Wyoming's Outreach School is to extend the University of Wyoming to the state and the world, and bring the world to Wyoming.
 It has several divisions.
 Outreach Credit Programs, in partnership with the university's colleges and departments, delivers both in and outside the state more than 41 degrees, programs, and certificates, both online or through "blended" learning technologies such as audio conferencing, video conferencing, and correspondence study.
 As of Spring 2014, Outreach School students accounted for 23.6% of enrollments at the University of Wyoming.

 There are nine Outreach Regional Centers in Wyoming, each with an Academic Coordinator and staff provide student support services.
 The University of Wyoming at Casper is a partnership between the University of Wyoming and Casper College and offers a small, residential campus experience.
 Students at UW-Casper can pursue bachelor's, master's, and doctorate degrees, as well as certificates and endorsements.
 The International Programs Office supports both international students and faculty and provides a number of different international study opportunities.

 Wyoming Public Media operates three radio services that cover 90% of Wyoming, as well as an online service and NPR news service.
 Outreach Technology Services, including UWTV, provides technological access to students enrolled in distance courses, as well as those at UW-Casper.
 Additionally, the Outreach School administers Summer Session, J-Term, and Saturday University.

-Schools and Institutes

-Enhanced Oil Recovery Institute and School of Energy Resources

-The Enhanced Oil Recovery Institute (EORI) was formed regarding the implementation of Enhanced Oil Recovery (EOR) techniques in Wyoming.
-The mission of EORI is "to promote the recovery of Wyoming's 'stranded' oil."
-The Institute assists Wyoming operators with EOR projects by applying existing technologies and creating new knowledge when necessary, maximize the economic potential, minimize the risk of EOR projects, facilitate the testing, evaluation, and documentation of EOR recommendations in the real world settings, and transfer the information to Wyoming producers by forming partnerships and conducting workshops and conferences.

-The School of Energy Resources (SER) at the University of Wyoming was created in 2006 to enhance the university's energy-related education, research, and outreach.
-SER showcases the many energy research projects at UW and bridges academics and industry.

-Campus organizations

-Associated Students of the University of Wyoming (ASUW)

-The Associated Students of the University of Wyoming (ASUW) is the title of the student body at the University of Wyoming.
-Every full-time student is a member of the ASUW and can vote in the elections of the ASUW Student Government.
-ASUW consists of three branches: the legislative, executive, and judicial branches.
-ASUW Also hosts several programs including the First-Year Senate, Associated Students Technical Services (ASTEC), Non-Traditional Student Council, Student Legal Services, United Multicultural Council, and the UW Food Share Pantry.